WebexCommunity/WebexPythonSDK/README.rst

 The ciscosparkapi package handles all of this for you:

 + Reads your Spark access token from a ``SPARK_ACCESS_TOKEN`` environment variable
-+ Wraps and represents all Spark API calls as a simple hierarchal tree of native-Python methods (with default arguments everywhere possible)
++ Wraps and represents all Spark API calls as a simple hierarchical tree of native-Python methods (with default arguments provided everywhere possible!)
 + If your Python IDE supports **auto-completion** (like PyCharm_), you can navigate the available methods and object attributes right within your IDE
-+ Represents all returned JSON objects as native Python objects - you can access all of the object's attributes using native *dot-syntax*
++ Represents all returned JSON objects as native Python objects - you can access all of the object's attributes using native *dot.syntax*
 + **Automatic and Transparent Pagination!**  When requesting 'lists of objects' from Spark, requests for additional pages of responses are efficiently and automatically requested as needed
-+ Multipart encoding and uploading of local files, when creating messages with local file attachements
++ Multipart encoding and uploading of local files, when creating messages with local file attachments

 All of this, combined, lets you do powerful things simply: